 If a user does not own a pipeline, you can take ownership by clicking the Take ownership button.
 The next time a pipeline is scheduled, your credentials are used.

-If the owner of a pipeline schedule does not have the ability to create pipelines on the target branch, the schedule stops creating new pipelines.
+If the owner of a pipeline schedule cannot create pipelines on the target branch, the schedule stops creating new pipelines.

 This can happen if, for example: